Distributionally Robust Treatment Effect: Abstract

 \section{Abstract}

-Using only retrospective data, we propose an estimator for predicting the treatment effect for the same treatment/policy to be implemented in another location or time period, which requires no input from the target population.
-More specifically, we minimize the worst-case mean square error for the prediction of treatment effect within a class of distributions inside the Wasserstein ball centered on the source distribution.
-Since the joint distribution of potential outcomes is not identified, we pick the best and worst copulas of the marginal distributions of two potential outcomes as our optimistic and pessimistic optimization objects for partial identification.
-As a result, we can attain the upper and lower bounds of the minimax optimizer.
-The minimax solution differs depending on whether treatment effects are homogeneous or heterogeneous.
-We derive the consistency and asymptotic distribution of the bound estimators, provide a two-step inference procedure, and discuss the choice of the Wasserstein ball radius.
+Using only retrospective data, we study the problem of predicting treatment effects for the same treatment/policy implemented in a different location or time period.
+We propose a distributionally robust estimator that minimizes the worst-case mean squared error for the prediction of treatment effect over a class of distributions defined by a Wasserstein neighborhood around the source distribution.
+Because the joint distribution of potential outcomes is unidentified, the problem is inherently one of partial identification.
+We characterize the sharp upper and lower bounds of the minimax optimizer by exploiting the Fr\'echet class of distributions consistent with the marginal distributions of potential outcomes.
+The resulting predictor preserves the sign of the average treatment effect under the source distribution but is shrunk toward zero, with the degree of shrinkage depending on the extent of treatment effect heterogeneity.
+We establish consistency and asymptotic normality of the bound estimators, develop a two-step inference procedure, and discuss the choice of the robustness parameter.

 \textbf{Keywords}: \textit{Distributionally robust optimization; external validity; Wasserstein distance; partial identification; Bonferroni correction}

 \textbf{JEL classification}: \textit{C21, C44}